Updated on September 25, 2025

 He protected himself

-He’s also aware of the fact that your response would unavoidably put pressure on him and cause him more pain and anxiety.
+Your ex knows that telling you the truth would deeply hurt you and likely trigger a very anxious reaction.
+He also knows that your response would unavoidably put pressure on him and cause him more pain and anxiety.

 He took the blame for the breakup and let you blame him rather than yourself.